snowplow/snowplowanalytics.com/_posts/2018-08-21-iglu-r10-released/index.md

 One endpoint to check if a schema is self-describing and another endpoint to validate a JSON instance against its JSON schema.

 However, both endpoints append schema to request's URL since their HTTP method is `GET`.
-It was possible to hit URI lenght limit of Akka HTTP server or any possible reverse proxy or load balancer in front of Iglu Server, if your schema is long enough.
+It was possible to hit URI length limit of Akka HTTP server or any possible reverse proxy or load balancer in front of Iglu Server, if your schema is long enough.

 As of R10 Tiflis, both validation endpoints use `POST` method so that schemas won't be in request URL, removing the chance of hitting a limitation from server.